afarooq07/MechaCar_Statistical_Analysis/README.md

 2) In addition, the p-value of our linear regression analysis is 5.35e-11, which is much smaller than our assumed significance level of 0.05.
 Hence, we can state that there is sufficient evidence to reject null hypothesis (that the slope = zero).
 Slope of the linear regression model is NOT zero.

-3) In order to determine how effective this linear model is to approximate mpg of MechaCar prototype, we will look at r-squared (r2) value. in this case, our R-squared value is 0.7149, which means there is a string positive correlation between the variables.
+3) In order to determine how effective this linear model is to approximate mpg of MechaCar prototype, we will look at r-squared (r2) value.
+In this case, our R-squared value is 0.7149, which means there is a strong positive correlation between the variables.

 <br />